isaacvandor/robot_learning/project_proposal.md

 ## What sorts of learning algorithms will you apply?
 You could choose these based on what you think will work the best or what you want to learn about the most.

 ## What non-learning baseline algorithm will you compare to?
+While there is not necessarily an algorithm for voice recognition, one of the most common approaches used prior to the use of deep learning techniques was template matching.
+Essentially, a set of audio clips is stored and then a second set is matched against all of the clips in the first set until a match is found.
+We can evaluate the successes and drawbacks of our own implementations by comparing the run time and the accuracy of the template matching with our deep learning approach.